-Cosmetics encompass a vast range of products, this classe of products are defined considering the range of regulated categories for each regulatory agency or space.
-Figure 4 summarize the cosmetics product categories accordingly their agencies in North America, South America and Europe [4,5,6].
-It is important to mention that each regulatory agency, country or continent suggest these classes considering their harmonized valid regulations.
+Cosmetics encompass a vast range of products, this class of products are defined considering the range of regulated categories for each regulatory agency or space.
+Figure 4 summarizes the cosmetics product categories according to their agencies in North America, South America and Europe [4,5,6].
+It is important to mention that each regulatory agency, country or continent suggests these classes considering their harmonized valid regulations.

-FDA consider 17 categories of cosmetic products [4].
-The valid categories are: (01) Baby products (02) Bath preparations; (03) Eye makeup preparations (other than children's eye makeup preparations); (04) Children's eye makeup preparations; (05) Fragrance preparations; (06) Hair preparations (non-coloring); (07) Hair coloring preparations; (08) Makeup preparations (not eye)(other than makeup preparations for children); (09) Makeup preparations for children (not eye); (10) Manicuring preparations; (11) Oral products; (12) Personal cleanliness; (13) Shaving preparations; (14) Skin care preparations, (creams, lotions, powder, and sprays); (15) Suntan preparations; (16) Tattoo preparations and (17) Other preparations (i.e., those preparations that do not fit another category) [4].
+FDA considers 17 categories of cosmetic products [4].
+The valid categories are: (01) Baby products (02) Bath preparations; (03) Eye makeup preparations (other than children's eye makeup preparations); (04) Children's eye makeup preparations; (05) Fragrance preparations; (06) Hair preparations (non-coloring); (07) Hair coloring preparations; (08) Makeup preparations (not eye)(other than makeup preparations for children); (09) Makeup preparations for children (not eyes); (10) Manicuring preparations; (11) Oral products; (12) Personal cleanliness; (13) Shaving preparations; (14) Skin care preparations, (creams, lotions, powders, and sprays); (15) Suntan preparations; (16) Tattoo preparations and (17) Other preparations (ie, those preparations that do not fit another category) [4].

-ANVISA consider accordingly the RDC no 949, de 12/12/2024, another structure of categories considering only 2 main groups divided in Product Grades (1) and (2).
-Inside of these groups 120 subcategories was listed [5].
+ANVISA considers accordingly the RDC no 949, of 12/12/2024, another structure of categories considering only 2 main groups divided into Product Grades (1) and (2).
+Inside these groups 120 subcategories were listed [5].
 The FDA, ANVISA and EU subcategories could be found in the supplementary material of these study.

-EU define only 11 categories [6] and list in another regulation their specific classe of functions detailed in 83 different definitions considering the product [34].
+EU defines only 11 categories [6] and list in another regulation their specific class of functions detailed in 83 different definitions considering the product [34].
 The 11 categories are: (a) 'Rinse-off product'; (b)'Leave-on product'; (c) 'Hair product'; (d) 'Skin product'; (e) 'Lip product'; (f) 'Face product'; (g) 'Nail product'; (h) 'Oral product'; (i) 'Product applied on mucous membranes'; (j) 'Eye product' and (k) 'Professional use'.

 Figure 4.
-Cosmetics product categories accordingly their agencies in North America, South America and Europe summarized via Flourish [7].
+Cosmetics product categories according to their agencies in North America, South

+America and Europe summarized via Flourish [7].